OliverReeves2020/HyperSpaceTunnelingCorp/README.md

+# Implementation
+ocker Image
+To facilitate the deployment of our task, we have prepared a Docker image that contains all the necessary components and dependencies.
+You can easily run our application using this Docker image, ensuring consistency and ease of setup across different environments.
+The Docker image can be accessed and downloaded from the following location:

+For a comprehensive understanding of our API and its endpoints, we have prepared detailed documentation.
+This documentation provides insights into how to interact with our service and use its functionalities effectively.
+You can access the API documentation collection by visiting the following link:

 # Brief
 **Hyperspace Tunneling Corp** manages a system-to-system web of hyperspace accelerators that spans the United Terran Systems.
 They charge a fee to their users in order to use their network but they want to expand their business.